ansys/pyaedt/doc/source/Resources/User_Guide.rst

         print(edge.position)

-All objects allows to execute any modeler operations like union or subtraction.
+All objects allow to execute any modeler operations like union or subtraction.

 .. code:: python